Hamidreza1324/Pong-Game/README.md

 ## Overview
 A **Python-based Pong game** created using the **Turtle module**.
 This project applies **object-oriented programming (OOP)** concepts, event handling, and basic 2D game logic.
 Two players control paddles to bounce the ball — the first to miss gives a point to the opponent.
+The game includes a countdown before starting and a first-to-10 game-over condition.

 ---